-N. B.-A certain minimum of musical technique is requisite in the theoretical courses in advance of Music 4, and a student with no practical knowledge of music may be required to pursue the study of the pianoforte not less than two semesters.
-The work in Sight Reading and Ear Training is also recommended, and may under some circumstances be required of Freshmen in this group.
-For details of the courses in music, consult the announcement of the Conservatory of Music in this catalogue.
+A certain minimum of musical technique is requisite in the theoretical courses in advance of Music 4, and a student with no practical knowledge of music may be required to pursue the study of the pianoforte not less than two semesters.
+The course in Sight Reading and Ear Training is also required of Freshmen in this group.
 The completion of the foregoing group does not entitle the student to the regular Conservatory Diploma, the requirements for which are stated elsewhere.